 Concrete is great stuff, and it deserves its title as King of Building Materials, but some homebuilders (and remodelers) can use it to excess.
-If you’d like to look out your backdoor and see wildflowers and herbs instead of a sweltering gray slab, you’ll be glad to know that while this is a backbreaking job, it’s not skilled work.
+If you’d like to look out your backdoor and see wildflowers and herbs instead of a sweltering gray slab, you’ll be glad to know that while concrete slab removal is a backbreaking job, it’s not skilled work.
 Most people can remove concrete themselves, provided there’s plenty of ibuprofen and a heating pad in the house.
+Find out how.

 What’s In a Slab?

-A typical outdoor concrete slab ranges in thickness from 3 to 6 inches.
-Patios and stoops usually are on the thinner side, while driveways tend to be at the thicker end of the range.
-A slab may or may not contain reinforcing metal inside, in the form or wire mesh and/or rebar.
-There’s no way of knowing what’s in there until you start breaking up the concrete, so you might get lucky and have no steel in your slab (even the country’s most famous house, Fallingwater, was originally built with a lot less steel than the plans called for).
-Below the slab is a subbase of compacted gravel.
+A typical outdoor concrete slab ranges from 3-6 inches thick.
+Patios and stoops tend to be on the thin side, with driveways at the thicker end of the range.
+A slab may contain reinforcing metal, in the form or wire mesh and/or rebar.
+There’s no way of knowing what’s in there until you start breaking up the concrete.
+You might get lucky and have no steel in your slab (even the country’s most famous house, Fallingwater, was originally built with a lot less steel than the plans called for).
+Below the slab is a compacted gravel subbase.
 This might be a few inches thick or a lot thicker, depending on the site conditions.
-After you break up and remove the concrete, you’ll have to dig out all the gravel, too, to make room for plant-nourishing soil.
+After you break up and remove the concrete, you’ll have to dig out all the gravel, to make room for plant-nourishing soil.

 How Concrete Breaks